Soar (cognitive architecture): Puzzles and games

 Throughout its history, Soar has been used to implement a wide variety of classic AI puzzles and games, such as Tower of Hanoi, Water Jug, Tic Tac Toe, Eight Puzzle, Missionaries and Cannibals, and variations of the Blocks world.
 One of the initial achievements of Soar was showing that many different weak methods would naturally arise from the task knowledge that was encoded in it, a property called, the Universal Weak Method.

 Computer configuration

 The first large-scale application of Soar was R1-Soar, a partial reimplementation by Paul Rosenbloom of the R1 (XCON) expert system John McDermott developed for configuring DEC computers.
 R1-Soar demonstrated the ability of Soar to scale to moderate-size problems, use hierarchical task decomposition and planning, and convert deliberate planning and problem solving to reactive execution through chunking.

 Natural-language understanding

-NL-Soar was a natural-language understanding system developed in Soar by Jill Fain Lehman, Rick Lewis, Nancy Green, Deryle Lonsdale and Greg Nelson.
+NL-Soar was a natural-language understanding system developed in Soar by Jill Fain Lehman, Rick Lewis, Julie Van Dyke, Nancy Green, Robert Rubinoff, Deryle Lonsdale and Greg Nelson.
 It included capabilities for natural-language comprehension, generation, and dialogue, emphasizing real-time incremental parsing and generation.
 NL-Soar was used in an experimental version of TacAir-Soar and in NTD-Soar.